winter-x64/XOR-Editor/README.md

 ## Support

-If you encounter any issues or have questions about Snako, feel free to join our [Discord server](#) or create a GitHub issue.
+If you encounter any issues or have questions about XOR, feel free to join our [Discord server](#) or create a GitHub issue.

 ## License

-Snako is licensed under the [The GNU General Public License](LICENSE).
+XOR is licensed under the [The GNU General Public License](LICENSE).

 ---